mjg123/MinecraftBySMS/README.md

 # SMS-controlled Minecraft server 📱 ➡️ ⛏💎

 This project was built [on-stream](https://twitch.tv/MaximumGilliard).
 It's a Java application that starts a Minecraft server and a webserver.
-The webserver is designed to handle webhook requests from Twilio's [Programmable SMS API](https://www.twilio.com/docs/usage/webhooks/sms-webhooks).
+The webserver is designed to handle webhook requests from Twilio's [Programmable SMS API](https://www.twilio.com/docs/usage/webhooks/sms-webhooks) and forward the SMS body as a command to the MC server.

 ## How to run